How to Write an Essay About Yourself

 Outline your impactful experiences

-Before you dig into prompts, try writing out a bullet-point list of meaningful experiences you’ve had, and what they might demonstrate.
+Before you dig into prompts, try writing out a bullet-point list of meaningful experiences you’ve had.
+Underneath each bullet point, reflect on what they might demonstrate.
 Here’s an example:

 - Grocery store cashier job